India 5G in 2026: Speed Tests and Coverage Maps

 Real Speed Tests: What You Actually Get

 I ran speed tests using Ookla Speedtest across all six cities on both Jio and Airtel, at various times of day, in both outdoor and indoor locations.
-Here are the median results (not the cherry-picked best-case numbers that marketing teams love to quote):
+What follows are the median results — not the cherry-picked peak numbers that marketing teams love to slap on billboards.

 Jio 5G Speed Tests